 - A combination of recycling and composting can save three to four times more energy than an incinerator can produce (zerowasteeurope.eu).
 Recycling can also save a significant amount of CO2 emissions

 - The costs to build the facilities [for incineration] and to run them are covered mainly by public funds with very little private contribution.
 Therefore, its costs are, in reality, to be paid by the citizens through higher taxes and bills for waste management.
 On the contrary, the recycling sector has developed into a successful business.
 In Germany, its turnover increased by 520 per cent between 2005 and 2009 (zerowasteeurope.eu)

-- Recycling creates more jobs, and is more flexible and dynamic than incineration (zerowasteeurope.eu)
+- Recycling [might create] more jobs, and is more flexible and dynamic than incineration (zerowasteeurope.eu)

 - Incineration takes accountability away from citizens and businesses about what waste they are generating compared to recycling

-- With a growing population, and decreasing resources, it doesn’t make sense to burn waste, even for energy.
+- With a growing population, and with some resources decreasing or depleting, it doesn’t make sense to burn waste, even for energy.
 There should be more of a focus on re-using and recycling resources

 - With Croydon Council in the UK, and perhaps other places, some believe there is an economic conflict of interest with governments, and private companies that manage landfill, recycling and incineration waste.
 Because of the way the rates are set up and taxes work, diverting waste away from recycling to incineration is very profitable.
 ‘Contaminated’ recycling waste is a loophole companies might try take advantage of to divert more waste to incinerators and make more money (insidecroydon.com)

 - Co-firing, or co-incineration, which involves the burning of waste alongside traditional fossil fuels like coal in facilities such as cement kilns, coal-fired power plants and industrial boilers – is seen as an unsustainable and nonrenewable form of waste disposal and energy generation